pagkly/Zed/Investopedia4/When Should a Company Make a Red Herring Filing.md

 Once the registration statement becomes effective, the company disseminates a final prospectus that contains the final IPO price and issue size.
 Expressions of interest then convert to orders for the issue at the buyer's option.
 The minimum period between a registration statement filing and its effective date is 15 days.
 The SEC does not approve the securities but simply ensures that all relevant information is disclosed in the registration statement.

-A red herring is a preliminary document filed with the SEC that notes a security offering has been filed but is not yet effective.
+A red herring is a preliminary document filed with the SEC that notes a [[Security|security]] [[Offering|offering]] has been filed but is not yet effective.

 ## Benefits of a Red Herring

-A red herring prospectus can function as a source of information regarding a potential offering that is currently being crafted by a particular company.
+A red herring prospectus can function as a source of information regarding a potential [[Offering|offering]] that is currently being crafted by a particular company.
 Versions of the prospectus that have not been fully reviewed by the SEC may present a company "too" favorably.
 This view may be adjusted after the SEC has requested revisions before final approval.

-The red herring prospectus contains substantial information on the company as well as information regarding the intended use of proceeds from the offering, market potential for its product or service, [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp), details regarding pertinent management personnel and current major shareholders, pending litigation, and other pertinent details.
+The red herring prospectus contains substantial information on the company as well as information regarding the intended use of proceeds from the [[Offering|offering]], market potential for its product or service, [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp), details regarding pertinent management personnel and current major shareholders, pending litigation, and other pertinent details.

 ### Key Takeaways

--   A red herring is a preliminary prospectus filed with the SEC, usually in connection with an IPO—excludes key details of the issue, such as price and number of shares offered.
+-   A red herring is a preliminary prospectus filed with the SEC, usually in connection with an IPO—excludes key details of the issue, such as price and number of [[Shares|shares]] offered.
 -   The document states that a registration statement has been filed with the SEC but is not yet effective.
 -   Information in a red herring is subject to change and the SEC merely ensures all proper information is disclosed.